10 Top-Rated Campgrounds in the Outer Banks, NC

 9. Cape Point Campground, Cape Hatteras Island at Buxton

 If Frisco is full, Cape Point is a good backup.
 It also has the added benefit of being the cheapest national park campground along the Outer Banks.
-This campground has 202 sites and is spread out in a wide field of grass with limited privacy, however the grass and wide-open spaces are the perfect habitat for white-tailed deer, which are frequently seen here.
+This campground has 202 sites and is spread out in a wide field of grass with limited privacy; however, the grass and wide-open spaces are the perfect habitat for white-tailed deer, which are frequently seen here.

-This is basic camping, and no reservations are accepted – all sites are first come, first served.
 To access the beach, you will need to drive about a mile to a public parking spot and walk out to the ocean.
 Each site has a concrete parking pad, picnic table, and barbecue; water taps and bathrooms are spread throughout the area.
 The towering Cape Hatteras lighthouse is easily spotted from the campground.

 10. Rodanthe Watersports and Campground

 The campground faces inland towards Pamlico Sound.
-If you want to hit the beach, it's within walking distance, as are the main attractions of town, including restaurants, shops, and the fishing pier.
+If you want to hit the beach, it's within walking distance, as are the main attractions of the town, including restaurants, shops, and the fishing pier.
 Sites are close together and come with electricity, water, and a picnic table.
 Note that the campground has very little shade.
 The campground is pet friendly, but a fee is charged for your furry friends.

 If you can tear yourself away from gazing out at the sound, the campground offers surfing and sailing lessons.
 Water sports gear rentals, including stand up paddleboards, kayaks, sailboats, surfboards, boogie boards, bikes, beach chairs, and umbrellas, are available on-site.